 The historical Hanseatic town of Lemgo rests in a beautiful landscape, surrounded by wooded countryside, between the Teutoburg Forest and Wiehen Hills, in the heart of the county of Lippe.
 Lemgo is one of the most picturesque towns in the region.
 Many visitors fall for the charm of the city, staying for a couple of days in order to enjoy and visit all the sights of Lemgo.

-Due to the activities of the Hanseatic League, the town was soon influenced by international activity and wealth.
-Witnesses to those times are the 250 buildings, within the town wall which are listed and protected and form part of the restored town centre.
-This interesting mixture of historical buildings and modern architecture, small town charm and the warmth of the inhabitants, has made Lemgo well known and well loved.
-The Town Hall and the Witches-Mayor’s House are particularly impressive examples of the Weser-Renaissance.
-The latter is now the Town History Museum, and Brake Castle houses the Weser-Renaissance collection.
+The city was founded in the 12th century.
+Due to the activities of the Hanseatic League, Lemgo was influenced by international activity and wealth soon after.
+Witnesses to those times are the 250 buildings within the town wall which are listed and protected.
+They form most of the restored town centre.
+The unique mixture of historical buildings, modern architecture, small town charm, and the warmth of the inhabitants, have made Lemgo well-known and well-loved.
+The Town Hall and the museum Hexenbürgermeisterhaus (witches-mayor’s house) are particularly impressive examples of the Weser Renaissance.
+The latter is now the Town History Museum, and Brake Castle houses the Weser Renaissance Museum.